smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### *Model Training*

-Below are the key features of the training :
+Below are the key aspects of training :

 * Weights were initialized with a mean of 0 and sigma of 0.1
 * Batch size of 128